ArduPilot/ArduRemoteID/README.md

 subsequent re-flashing of newer releases should not require holding the "boot" button during power-up of the board as the USB cable is attached.

-## DroneCAN Parameters
+## Parameters

-The firmware comes with a set of DroneCAN accessible parameters which control the behaviour of the board.
+The firmware comes with a set of parameters which are accessible from DroneCAN or MAVLink.
+The parameters allow for a lot of flexibility in controlling the behaviour of the board.

+DroneCAN allows control of any parameter.
+Using MAVLink only non-string parameters are accessible.

 ![DroneCan Parameters](images/DroneCAN-parameters.jpg)